-The famous Louvre Museum in Paris, a beautiful former French royal palace, is the world's most visited museum with 8.7 million visitors in 2015.
+The famous Louvre Museum on the banks of the river in Paris is a beautiful French royal palace.
+It is also the world's most visited museum with 8.7 million visitors in 2015.
 The Louvre Museum is also the world's largest museum.
 Nearly 35,000 objects from prehistory to the 21st century are exhibited over an area of 60,600 square metres (652,300 square feet).

 The Louvre Museum displays the Mona Lisa, probably the most famous painting in the world, and many first class paintings from Italy, France, Flanders, the Netherlands.